 (a) the local government proposes the modification to address issues raised in submissions made on the draft scheme; and

-(b) the local government is of the opinion that the proposed modifications are significant.
+(b) the local government is of the opinion that the proposed modification is significant.

 (2) If a local government makes a decision under subregulation (1) the local government must take any steps the local government considers appropriate to advertise the proposed modification to the draft local planning scheme.